 - Money Laundering

-Because of the nature of many of these offenses, the government’s proofs often consist of a “paper trail” – documents, notes, information taken from a computer, accounting records, tax returns and similar evidence, in addition to witness testimony.
+Because of the nature of many of these offenses, the government’s proofs often consist of a “paper trail” – documents, notes, computer files, accounting records, tax returns and similar evidence, in addition to witness testimony.
 Indeed, you may need to retain an accountant as an expert witness in order to establish a defense or as rebuttal to government witnesses.
-Given the specialized nature of the various areas of white collar crime, and the financial proofs often involved, retaining an attorney experienced in criminal matters is an absolute necessity.
+Given the specialized nature of the various areas of white collar crime, and the financial proofs often involved, retaining an attorney experienced in criminal matters is crucial for your defense.

 What Penalties Do I Face?

 While white collar crimes are generally non-violent, the penalties can be staggering.
 Many of these offenses are felonies; as a result, heavy fines, and years of jail time, are often at stake.
 By way of example, counterfeiting may lead to a sentence of 15 years.
-So be aware that even though these are not generally violent crimes, the penalties can be remarkably stiff, in many cases more stiff than street crimes.
+So be aware that even though these are not generally violent crimes, the penalties can be remarkably harsh, in many cases harsher than street crimes.

 David A. Black, Esq. – Defending White Collar Crimes